Table of Contents

 bpbfeature.
 As for ppa15, it is always active if the feature is available in microcode.
 It cannot be switched on/off dynamically either, but there is a kernel parameter

-nobpenabled by default in RHEL which you can switch off via
+nobpenabled by default which can be disabled with the

-nobp=off(the RHEL patch uses a 'big hammer' approach, which has quite some performance impact).
+nobp=offkernel parameter.
+(This patch uses a 'big hammer' approach, which has measurable performance impact).

 IBM POWER Defaults

 The mitigation for Spectre (Variants 1 and 2) are provided by the system firmware provided by the vendor.
 Currently there is no tunable available on Linux to disable these mitigations.
 The mitigation for variant 3 is provided by the Linux kernel, without depending on system firmware (although an optimized implementation is used in case system firmware provides support for it).
 It is enabled by default, and can be disabled on boot time, with the kernel command line parameters

 nopti), or at run time, with either of the following tunables:

 The above tunable will change with upcoming zstream/errata updates to the following:

 Tuned for automation